Robo3D/User-Manuals/docs/source/web-interface/index.rst

 Explain here how to move motors (remember temp needs to be up to move extruder)

-View on-board camera + timelapse
+View on-board camera + timelapse (Robo R2 only)
 ---------------

-Enable the camera
+1. Viewing your print with the camera

-set up timelapse settings
+2. Timelapse feature

 Manage plugins
 ---------------